This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - approving of the final composition of the External Review Panel including appointing the Chair;

 - ensuring the communication of review findings to stakeholders, including students and staff of the program, via website, forums and other means.
-Where more than one Faculty contributes to a program the Faculty Pro Vice-Chancellor which owns the program will have overall responsibility for the review; and
+Where more than one Faculty contributes to a program the Faculty Pro Vice-Chancellor who owns the program will have overall responsibility for the review; and

 - ensuring that the Faculty implements the approved Response and Action Plan in a timely manner.